Diiamon/Fraud_Detection/README.md

 The data used in this project is from the **Synthetic Financial Datasets For Fraud Detection** available on Kaggle.
 The dataset contains synthetic transaction data generated to simulate fraud detection scenarios.
 It was used to build and evaluate the fraud detection models in this project.

+This dataset is quite large, making it impractical to upload to GitHub.
+As a result, Python was used for data manipulation and analysis, while Streamlit was employed for visualisations.
+To run the code, please download the dataset from the link below.

 You can access the dataset on Kaggle here: [Synthetic Financial Fraud Dataset](https://www.kaggle.com/datasets/ealaxi/paysim1)